 Messrs.
-Lanza and LaPenta and the Lehman Partnership who, after this offering, assuming no exercise of the underwriters' over-allotment options, will own in the aggregate 8,777,763 shares of L-3 Holdings' outstanding common stock, and L-3 Holdings have agreed that they will not, subject to certain limited exceptions, directly or indirectly, offer, sell or otherwise dispose of any shares of common stock or any securities convertible into or exchangeable or exercisable for any such shares of common stock or enter into any derivative transaction with similar effect as a sale of common stock, for a period of 90 days from the date of this prospectus without the prior written consent of Lehman Brothers Inc. The restrictions described in this paragraph do not apply
+Lanza and LaPenta and the Lehman Partnership who, after this offering will own in the aggregate 8,777,763 shares of L-3 Holdings' outstanding common stock, and L-3 Holdings have agreed that they will not, subject to certain limited exceptions, directly or indirectly, offer, sell or otherwise dispose of any shares of common stock or any securities convertible into or exchangeable or exercisable for any such shares of common stock or enter into any derivative transaction with similar effect as a sale of common stock, for a period of 90 days from the date of this prospectus without the prior written consent of Lehman Brothers Inc. The restrictions described in this paragraph do not apply to:

-- o the sale of common stock to the underwriters in this offering, including shares sold pursuant to the over-allotment options, - o the issuance by L-3 Holdings of shares of common stock upon the exercise of an option or a warrant or the conversion of a security outstanding on the date of this prospectus, - o transactions by any person other than L-3 Holdings relating to shares of common stock or other securities acquired in open market transactions after the completion of this offering, or - o the ability of Messrs.
+- o the sale of common stock to the underwriters in this offering, - o the issuance by L-3 Holdings of shares of common stock upon the exercise of an option or a warrant or the conversion of a security outstanding on the date of this prospectus, - o transactions by any person other than L-3 Holdings relating to shares of common stock or other securities acquired in open market transactions after the completion of this offering, or - o the ability of Messrs.
 Lanza and LaPenta to sell up to an aggregate of 300,000 shares beginning 30 days after the completion of this offering.

-We, the selling stockholders and Mr. Lanza have agreed to indemnify, under certain circumstances, the underwriters, and the selling stockholders and Mr. Lanza have agreed to indemnify, under certain circumstances, us, against liabilities relating to the offering, including liabilities under the Securities Act, liabilities arising from breaches of the representations and warranties contained in the underwriting agreement, and to contribute, under certain circumstances, to payments that the underwriters may be required to make for these liabilities.
+We and the selling stockholders have agreed to indemnify, under certain circumstances, the underwriters against liabilities relating to the offering, including liabilities under the Securities Act, liabilities arising from breaches of the representations and warranties contained in the underwriting agreement, and to contribute, under certain circumstances, to payments that the underwriters may be required to make for these liabilities.